 Students are admitted to the associate degree radiography program core classes once per year in the spring semester.
 See program sheet for admission and enrollment process.
-Students are accepted on the clinical ready list after completion of all admission enrollment processes and prerequisite classes.
-It is highly recommended to complete all general education course in advance.
+Students are encouraged to petition for clinical placement after completion of all admission enrollment processes and prerequisite classes.